ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 If you create JSON data, you should probably use ^jsonlabel() to create unique names separate from the normal json naming space.

+## `^CS_BOOT()`
+This function, if defined by you, will be executed on system startup.
+Allows you to read external data to be incorporated as Facts into the basic server.
+You are allowed to define any number of these in a multibot environment without triggering a complaint about already defined functions.

 ## `^CS_REBOOT()`